Sir-Lancaster/CupidCode/Documentation/Design/HighLevel/high_level_design.md

 Cupid Code will be deployed in **three environments**: local development, staging/testing, and production.
 Each environment mirrors the core setup to ensure smooth promotion of code between stages.

 - **Frontend (Vue.js):**
-  Compiled into static assets and served via **Azure App Service** or a **CDN** for fast delivery.
+  Compiled into static assets and served via **Azure App Service** or a **CDN** for fast delivery (Not Implemented).
 - **Backend (Django):**
-  Runs in an **Azure App Service container** with autoscaling enabled for higher loads.
+  Runs in an **Azure App Service container** with autoscaling enabled for higher loads (Not Implemented).
 Handles API requests, business logic, and orchestration of external services.
 - **Database (PostgreSQL):**
-  Deployed as a **managed Azure Database for PostgreSQL** instance.
+  Deployed as a **managed Azure Database for PostgreSQL** instance (Not Implemented).
 Configured with automatic backups, encryption at rest, and role-based access controls.
 - **Secrets Management:**
-  Sensitive keys (API keys, DB credentials) stored in **Azure Key Vault**, never hardcoded.
+  Sensitive keys (API keys, DB credentials) stored in **Azure Key Vault**, never hardcoded (Not Implemented).
 - **Networking & DNS:**
-  Deployed behind **Azure Application Gateway** with HTTPS termination.
-DNS configured via a custom domain with TLS certificates auto-renewed by **Azure Certificate Manager**.
+  Deployed behind **Azure Application Gateway** with HTTPS termination (Not Implemented).
+DNS configured via a custom domain with TLS certificates auto-renewed by **Azure Certificate Manager** (Not Implemented).

 This setup ensures **fast iteration for developers**, **secure production hosting**, and **cloud-native scalability**.